ITR Filing Deadline Missed?

 Types Of Fixed Deposits In India

-To suit the different needs of different customers banks offers various types of Fixed deposits.
+To suit the different needs of different customers, banks offer various types of Fixed deposits.
 They are:-

-Depositing the money for a fixed tenor , ranging from 1 week to 10 years.
+• Regular FD Depositing the money for a fixed tenor, ranging from 1 week to 10 years.
 The rate of interest is fixed during the time of deposit but it is more than the savings account.

-The principal amount of the FD is tax exempt upto Rs.1.5 Lakh in a year.
+• Tax-savings FD The principal amount of the FD is tax-exempt upto Rs.1.5 Lakh in a year.
 The investment made is locked for 5 years and can’t be withdrawn before the maturity date.

 Why Do I Invest In Fixed Deposits?

-To understand the more easily a comparison of two different investments are shown.
+To understand more, the comparison of two different investments are shown.
 The growth rate and returns are determined.

 Who Can Invest In Fixed Deposits?

-In cumulative FDs the interest is calculated quarterly or yearly and added it to the principal amount and returned along with the Initial Fixed deposit amount at the time of maturity date.
+In cumulative FDs, the interest is calculated quarterly or yearly and added to the principal amount, and returned along with the Initial Fixed deposit amount at maturity.

 In Non-cumulative FDs the interest is calculated as per the customers choice (monthly/Quarterly/Half yearly/Yearly) and paid to the customers in regular intervals.
-At the end of the maturity date customer gets the Principal Amount but the interest earned will be paid in a regular intervals.
+At the end of the maturity date customer gets the Principal Amount but the interest earned is paid in a regular intervals.

 Here is an example to understand better about the Cumulative and Non-Cumulative FDs.

-If you are a customer of XYZ bank and it offers 8% interest rates on 12 months of tenure, you choose fixed deposit amount of Rs.25,000.
+If you are a customer of XYZ Bank and it offers 8% interest rates at 12 months of FD tenure, you choose a fixed deposit amount of Rs.25,000.
 The interest earned will be as mentioned below.

 The minimum deposit limit amount and maximum deposit limit of FDs in the bank.
 In some banks you can make minimum deposit of Rs.1000, as per some others banks policies the minimum amount will be Rs.10,000 or above.

-The interest payment frequency for a FD is cumulative if the the interest is calculated annually and paid the time of maturity date.
+The interest payment frequency for an FD is cumulative if the interest is calculated annually and paid at the time of maturity date.

 If Non-Cumulative then the interest is paid on regular bases, where the compounding interval of interests will be monthly, quarterly, half-yearly or annually.